MariAyanami/WA-SuperBot/CODE_OF_CONDUCT.md

 sustained inappropriate behavior.

-**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a s
+**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
+No public or private interac